 I won’t give my personal opinion on the taste of these beans because taste, after all, is a matter of personal preference...but I can report that clients who bring in their machine for servicing report they have used these two brands of coffee beans.
 Usually, their machines need servicing for issues as described above.

 Here is a shameless plug for our coffee beans sold under our label.
 These beans are ideal for all coffee brewing methods (espresso, siphon, pour over, aeropress, percolators),but they have been specifically blended for use in stove top, manual or superautomatic espresso machines.
 These beans are particularly ideal for brewing espresso but the fact of the matter is they are great for all brewing methods.
 The medium to medium dark roasts produce a rich complex with a smooth mouthfeel.
 The coffee produced in other brewing appliances may be bolder than what you are used to but customers report they never loved their coffee much more after using Espresso Canada coffee beans.

-Of course our beans are blended specifically for the use in espresso machines, the coffee our blends produce is smooth, sweet, and velvety.
+Of course our beans are blended specifically for the use in espresso machines- the coffee our blends produce is smooth, sweet, and velvety.
 It is worth giving it a try.
 These beans have been blended specifically to minimize issues related to coffee oils in espresso machines.

 If you have been using overly oily coffee beans, use a vacuum to remove beans from the bean hopper.
 Depending on how long you have been using oily beans, you may need to engage the services of a certified service centre to give your machine a deep cleaning and overhaul.